trigvi/telegrammo/README.md

 # Security

-* Every request made to our API must include the following header.
+* Every request made to this API must include the following header.
     ```
     Access-Token: <TOKEN>
     ```